 There are high tides and low tides on the level of the sea, and they never stand still.
-As a result of this phenomenon, the level of the sea keeps on either rising or falling.
+As a result of this phenomena, the level of the sea keeps on either rising or falling.
 Which of these heights do we take as the sea level or 0 meter height?
-In order to solve this problem, the level of the sea is carefully measured at frequent intervals and the mean level of the sea is calculated.
-Over a period, scientists observed the high and low levels of the sea and they have come to one calculated average level, which is known as Mean Sea Level (M.S.L.).
+In order to solve this problem the level of the sea is carefully measured at frequent intervals and the mean level of the sea is calculated.
+Over a period of time, scientists observed the high and low levels of the sea and they have come to one calculated average level which is known as Mean Sea Level (M.S.L.).

-• If you live near a Railway station, find out the height of that place with the help of display board.
-The height is mentioned as "\\\\\ M.S.L.".
+◆ If you live near a Railway station find out the height of that place with the help of display board.
+The height is mentioned as " M.S.L.".
 Note it down in your note book.

-• Look at figures 1.6 & 1.7 and tell whether Nimpur would be submerged if sea waters were to flood up to 30 meters?
-Look at figure 1.8 and answer the following questions:

-- Mark the direction of flow of the river. - The height of the lowest land is between \\\\\ meters and \\\\\ meters. - There are two high points in this map.
+- Look at figure 1.6 & 1.7 and tell whether Nimpur would be submerged if sea waters were to flood up to 30 meters?
+Look at figure 1.8 and answer the following questions: - Mark the direction of flow of the river - The height of the lowest land is between meters and meters. - There are two high points in this map.
 What are their heights?

-- 1. Why are the levels of all the seas equal in the world?
-(AS1) - 2.
-How is the sea level measured? $(AS_1)$ - 3.
-What are the uses of maps showing height?(AS1) - 4.
-What differences do you find between the life style of people living on high altitudes and low altitudes?
-(AS1) - 5.
-How are maps helpful to people? $(AS_6)$ - 6.
-Read the para 'Contour Lines' on page 5 and comment on it.
-(AS2) - 7.
-Observe the Telangana map given and list out the areas of districts which are below $150 \text{ MSL.} (\text{AS}5)$
+- 1. Why are the levels of all the seas equal in the world? - 2.
+How is the sea level measured? - 3.
+What are the uses of maps showing heights? - 4.
+What differences do you find between the life style of people living on high altitudes and low altitudes? - 5.
+How are the maps helpful to people?